4D syndrome is a term given to syndromic glucagonomas, a type of pancreatic endocrine tumour.

 Abnormal intra-abdominal gas is an important radiologic finding with many potential causes.
 It may be seen on a chest radiograph, abdominal radiograph, CT or MRI.

 abnormally located bowel, e.g. Chilaiditi syndrome (bowel interpose...

 Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three components 1:

 a central core consisting of necrotic inflammatory cells and local tissue

 peripheral halo of viable neutrophils

-The accordion sign is seen on CT examinations of the abdomen and refers to the similarity between the thickened oedematous wall of pseudomembranous colitis to that of an accordion.
-The appearance arises as a result of oral contrast being trapped between oedematous haustral folds and pseudomembra...
+The accordion sign (also known as concertina sign) is seen on CT examinations of the abdomen and refers to the similarity between the thickened oedematous wall of pseudomembranous colitis and the folds of an accordion.
+This appearance is the result of hyperaemic enhancing mucosa stretched over m...

 Depends on the aetiology (see below).